farooqyousuf/cofense_exercise/README.md

 => Mozilla Firefox 54.0.1
 ```

-[Link](https://support.mozilla.org/en-US/kb/update-firefox-latest-version) to update Firefox to the latest version.
+Review this [link](https://support.mozilla.org/en-US/kb/update-firefox-latest-version) for instructions on how to update Firefox to the latest version.

 ## Running Revelator